fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/investment-account.md

 9. Fatca/CRS self declaration
 10. Electronic signature on the application form

-[Learn about using the kyc request](/identity/kyc-request) to perform digital kyc
+[Learn about using the kyc request](/identity/kyc-request) to perform digital kyc.

 #### 4. Create an investment account

 To avoid any rejection of orders, make sure the investor is kyc compliant before creating an investment a/c.

-Call the [FPDocs, create investment account](https://fintechprimitives.com/docs/api/#create-a-mf-investment-account) with the following json.
+Call the [FPDocs, create investment account](https://fintechprimitives.com/docs/api/#create-an-mf-investment-account) with the following json.
 Use the investor id received in step 1 to create an investment account.

 Request